seppinho/haplogrep-cmd/README.md

 * If your using genotyping arrays, please add the `--chip` parameter to limit the range to array SNPs only (Default: off, VCF only).
 To get the same behaviour for hsd files, please add **only** the variants to the range, which are included on the array or in the range you have sequenced (e.g. control region).
 Range can be sepearted by a semicolon `;`, both ranges and single positions are allowed (e.g. 1-576; 34).
 * To output the complete path from rCRS root to your input sample use the `--lineage` parameter.
 (Default: off).
 We provide a textual format (`*.lineage.txt`) and a [Graphviz](http://www.graphviz.org/documentation/) DOT format.
 You can upload the HaploGrep `*.graphviz.txt` file [here](https://graphs.grevian.org/graph) or process it with the Graphviz library.

-## File Formats
-The recommended input format is [VCF](http://www.internationalgenome.org/wiki/Analysis/vcf4.0/).
-You can also specify your profiles in hsd format, which is a simple tab-delimited file format consisting of 4 columns (ID, Range, Haplogroup and Polymorphisms).
-For readability, the polymorphisms are also tab-delimited (so columns > 4).
-A hsd example can be found [here](https://raw.githubusercontent.com/seppinho/haplogrep-cmd/master/test-data/h100.hsd.txt).

 ## mtDNA reference sequences
 Several mtDNA references exist, HaploGrep supports rCRS and RSRS.
 Please checkout [our blog post](http://haplogrep.uibk.ac.at/blog/rcrs-vs-rsrs-vs-hg19/) to learn more about this topic.